-Some of you while following the keto diet may experience leg cramps.
-In this article I will discuss about the causes of leg cramps during ketosis.
+Some people while following the keto diet may experience leg cramps.
+So what are the causes of leg cramps during ketosis?

 When you are following a low carb high-fat diet, you reach a stage called nutritional ketosis wherein you lose lots of water from your body.
 This leads to dehydration and loss of minerals through urine.
 This is the main reason why people following keto diet lose weight rapidly during the first few weeks of very low carb high-fat diet.
 Dehydration and loss of minerals are the two commonest reasons for legs cramps for those following ketogenic diet.